luix/android-big-nerd-ranch/README.md

 - [ ] _CriminalIntent_
-    - CriminalIntents lets you keep record of your colleagues' lapses around the office.
+    - CriminalIntents records the details of "office crimes" and lets you keep record of your colleagues' lapses around the office.
     - This app implements fragments, master-detail interfaces, menus, the camera, implicit intents and more.